ryandesign/TinyTIFF/README.md

 # TinyTIFFReader

-## Basiscs
+## Basics

-The methods in this file allow to read TIFF files with limited capabilites, but very fast (comapred to libtiff) and also more frames from a multi-frame TIFF than libtiff (which is currently limited to 65535 frames due to internal data sizes!).
+The methods in this library allow to read TIFF files with limited capabilites, but very fast (compared to libTIFF) and also more frames from a multi-frame TIFF than libtiff (which is currently limited to 65535 frames due to internal data sizes).

-This library currently support TIFF files, which meet the following criteria:
+This library currently support TIFF files which meet the following criteria:
-* TIFF-only (no BigTIFF), i.e. max.
+* TIFF only (no BigTIFF), i.e. max.
 4GB
 * uncompressed frames
-* one, or more samples per frame
+* one or more samples per frame
-* data types: UINT, INT, FLOAT, 8-64bit
+* data types: UINT, INT, FLOAT, 8-, 16-, 32-, or 64-bit
-* planar and chunky data organization, for multi-sample data
+* planar and chunky data organization for multi-sample data
-* no suppoer for palleted images
+* no support for palleted images
 * stripped TIFFs only, tiling is not supported

 ## Usage